LincaMarius/ISAP-1_Computer_Project/README.md

 ## Improved design by adding possibility for Program Counter to be preset
 From the block diagram it can be seen that the Program Counter cannot be loaded with a desired value.

-The first, simplest improvement is to make the Program Counter loadable with any value present on the W bus if the new LP control signal is active.
+The first, simplest improvement is to make the Program Counter loadable with any value present on the W Bus if the new LP control signal is active.

 ![ Figure 8 ](/Pictures/Figure8.png)